-We praise and reward children for good behaviour in a variety of ways:
+We praise and reward children for positive behaviours in a variety of ways:

-- Consistent verbal positive praise from class teachers.
-Making sure pupils are consistently praised; making eye contact with the pupil and making sure they know why they are being praised. - Peer recognition and celebration for effort, attainment, creativity, manners and self-confidence.
-If a pupil has produced something of note or has achieved work above their level, the class will be stopped to view the work. - Praise across year group and phases (Pupils showing work to other classes and year groups).
-For really excellent examples of work, the TA or another adult will take the pupil with the work to show to the other classes. - Weekly star of the week celebration assembly.
-Celebrating the top pupils (any area of the curriculum or social interactions) in every

-- class with a reward certificate and assembly celebration posted on the school website. - Star of the day classroom postcard The classroom teacher will choose a star of the day for any pupil who has demonstrated any of the positive values mentioned. - Shooting star of the half term For pupils who have been consistently amazing all half term. - Super nova star of the year One pupil per a class will be awarded the ultimate award of the year for being outstanding all year. - Green star rewards Pupils work to achieve green stars for outstanding work, behaviour and effort, green star stickers are given for excellent examples of work, excellent PE lesson, great home learning, amazing examples of social interaction, representing the school, being helpful towards staff or pupils or any situation the teacher deems fit. - Class rewards Classroom teacher sets whole class rewards and how the class can achieve the reward.
-Marbles are placed in the jar and when the total is reached the class receive their reward. - SLT postcards for outstanding work and effort.
-For any excellent examples of work, after showing the work to the class/year group, the phase lead will send an SLT postcard home. - Head teacher recognition card Reserved for truly amazing examples of work and effort, the head teacher will send a praise postcard home and a shiny head teacher sticker will be given to the pupil.
+- Consistent verbal positive praise from class teachers and support staff.
+Making sure pupils are consistently praised; making eye contact with the pupil and making sure they know why they are being praised. - Peer recognition and celebration for effort, creativity, manners and self-confidence.
+If a pupil has produced something of note or has shown high levels of effort, the class will be stopped to view the work and celebrate. - Praise across year group and phases (Pupils showing work to other classes and year groups).
+For excellent examples of effort, the TA or another adult will take the pupil with the work to show to the other classes. - Green star sticker Staff can give out green star stickers for pupils going above and beyond the daily expectations.
+Pupil shield badges are given out for 50, 100, 150 and 250 totals during celebration assemblies for KS2 pupils. - Weekly star of the week celebration assembly.
+Celebrating the top pupils (any area of the curriculum, social interactions or linked to the school values and/or priorities) in every class with a reward certificate and assembly celebration posted on the school website and social media. - Star of the day classroom postcard The classroom teacher will choose a star of the day for any pupil who has demonstrated any of the positive values mentioned and a postcard is sent home with the pupil.
+We strive to give each pupil at least 1 star of the day postcard a term. - Shooting star of the half term For pupils who have been consistently amazing all half term. - Super nova star of the year One pupil per a class will be awarded the ultimate award of the year for demonstrating outstanding effort all year round. - Class rewards Classroom teachers set whole class rewards and how the class can achieve the reward.
+Marbles are placed in the jar and when the total is reached the class receive their reward. - Head teacher golden sticker- Reserved for truly amazing examples of effort, the Headteacher will give a golden Headteacher sticker for the pupil to wear.